epsylon3/odbgscript/doc/ReadMe.txt

 ---------------
 1.72 (SVN)
 + Enhanced Script Window (Empty lines and all comments are now displayed, except comments in command lines)
++ Added GMEXP to list module exports (usefull to set breakpoints on all exports)
++ Added NAMES to open Names Window
 + Added "REF 0" support to force REF reset

 1.71 (17 Sep 2009)